 Move the central arrows back and forth to view the before and after photos.

-For more specifics related to forehead reconstruction and simultaneous hair transplant methods available and how we developed this “combined” protocol with the crown approach, see the section on FOREHEAD RECONSTRUCTION AND IMMEDIATE HAIR TRANSPLANT.
+For more specifics related to forehead reconstruction and simultaneous hair transplant methods available and how we developed this “combined” protocol with the crown approach, see the post on the reasons for the coronal approach in FFS Surgery.